Derry Girls: Production

 The show was renewed for a second series shortly after the airing of the pilot episode of the first series.
 Production of the second series began on 8 October 2018.
 The second series began airing on 5 March 2019.
 On 9 April 2019, immediately after the second series finale, it was confirmed by Channel 4 that Derry Girls would return for a third series.
 Production of the third series was due to commence in the spring of 2020, but was suspended following the announcement of the COVID-19 lockdown.
 On 21 July 2021, Nicola Coughlan confirmed that filming for the third series was set to commence in late 2021, with a premiere in early 2022.
 On 23 September 2021, series creator and writer Lisa McGee confirmed Derry Girls would end with its third series, stating "it was always the plan to say goodbye after three series."
 On 21 December 2021, McGee and Coughlan announced on social media that filming of the final series had completed.

 Broadcast

 The first series premiered on Channel 4 in the United Kingdom on Thursday nights at 10:00 pm, while the second series was moved to Tuesday nights at 9:15 pm, with the exception of the sixth episode, which was aired at 9:00 pm.
 The entire series is available to stream in the UK on All 4.

 The series was picked up by Netflix internationally, with series 1 being released on 21 December 2018.
 Series 2 was released on 2 August 2019.
 The international version of the first series is now available to stream on Netflix in the UK and Ireland.
-The second series was added on 9 July 2020, but was temporarily removed from the service as it was mistakenly released a year early.
+The second series was added on 9 July 2020; however, it was temporarily removed from the service, as it was mistakenly released a year early.
 The third and final series was released on 7 October 2022.